Adolf Beck case: Aftermath

 Adolf Beck was given a free pardon by the King on 29 July 1904 and in compensation for his false imprisonment was awarded £2,000, later raised to £5,000 due to public clamour (about £600,000 as of May 2023), again due to George Robert Sims, but those who were responsible were the subject of public indignation.

 Eventually, a Committee of Inquiry was established, headed by the noted jurist and Master of the Rolls, Sir Richard Henn Collins.
 It heard evidence from all those involved in the case, including Horace Avory and Sir Forrest Fulton.
 In its report, it concluded that Adolph Beck should not have been convicted due to the errors made by the prosecution.
 The committee also chastised Judge Fulton in his conduct of the case, as he should have given consideration to the 1877 case, more so because of his involvement with it, which served to prejudice the proceedings against Beck.
 Furthermore, it criticised the Home Office for its indifference in acting on the case despite knowing since 1898 that Beck and Smith were not the same man.
 Instead, it sought to preserve the credibility of the judiciary rather than admit or correct its mistakes.
 It also stated that the omission of the prison authorities to state the fact of Smith's circumcision in the records of 1877 and 1881 was the primary cause of the miscarriage of justice.

 As a direct result of the case, important reforms resulted, including the creation of the Court of Criminal Appeal.
 The case is still cited by judges in Commonwealth countries as a glaring example of how inaccurate eyewitness identification can be, and the extreme care with which juries must regard evidence of this kind.
 As for Adolf Beck, his exoneration brought him little consolation.
-He died a broken man of pleurisy and bronchitis in Middlesex Hospital on 7 December 1909.
+He died a broken man of pleurisy and bronchitis in Middlesex Hospital on 7 December 1909 and was buried in an unmarked grave on the eastern side of Highgate Cemetery.